Louder Than Words music and literature festival Friday 10th to Sunday 12th November 2017

 Saturday was a blank for this reviewer.
 I’d really like to say that this is because of a wild weekend of rock and roll behaviour that followed on from Smiler’s set.
 But it was down to a very un-rock- and- roll diary clash.
 So both you and me have in common that we missed discussions around Steely Dan, Poly Styrene and rave culture for starters.

-When I got back into town on the Sunday I was in time for Paul Hanley, five years drummer in The Fall and now recreating that lissom drum and bass unit with his brother Steve (I missed Steve on the Saturday – doh!) in Brix and The Extricated.
+When I got back into town on the Sunday I was in time for Paul Hanley, five years drummer in The Fall and now recreating that lissom drum and bass unit with his brother Steve (I also missed Steve on the Saturday – doh!) in Brix and The Extricated.

 So, another book about The Fall then?
 No, because for Paul there have probably been enough and anyway he felt his brother’s book ‘The Big Midweek’ – Life Inside The Fall’ had been there and chronicled that.
 What we do get is ‘Leave The Capital, A History Of Manchester Music In 13 Recordings’.